-Okay, so I may be trans Queen and shit over here in the UK but I've got to start off with someone I love, who is like trans Empress over in the States.
-Laverne Cox.
+OK, so I may be trans Queen and shit over here in the UK, but I've got to start off with someone I love, who is like trans Empress over in the States: Laverne Cox.
 She's basically trans Beyonce or something.
-Look here on her Instagram, she is sooooo Bey.
+Look here on her Instagram.
+She is sooooo Bey.
 I love her.
 Trans folk love her.
-Buzzfeed love her.
+Buzzfeed loves her.
 Everyone loves her.

 THE MOST INSPIRING TRANS MOMENT OF 2014

 Conchita Wurst.
 Won Eurovision.
 In a dress.
 And a beard.
 It's a look.
 Seriously though, she looks good.
 Proper good.
 I was like, "Go on, girl!", although I wasn't sure if she was a girl or what.
-No one really did.
+No one really was.
 Social media was full of people asking if she was a man, a woman, a bearded lady, a drag queen, or a transsexual.
 But it didn't really matter.
-As I wrote for the Guardian at the time: "Across Europe, gay, lesbian, bi and trans people are disowned by their families, often to be beaten, humiliated and locked away by society.
+As I wrote for The Guardian at the time: "Across Europe, gay, lesbian, bi, and trans people are disowned by their families, often to be beaten, humiliated, and locked away by society.
 Write Conchita's victory off as novelty nonsense if you like, but you'll be sniffing at the millions of people now finding inspiration in her Eurovision ashes."

 THE MOSTLY AWFUL 'TRANS MUSIC' OF 2014

-One person I can't forgive though is Kate Pierson, formerly of The B-52's, for her train wreck of a single, "Mister Sister", which, apart from anything else, is just a really, really terrible song, sung terribly.
-No, really, I do hate to be personal, and I've dug deep into my heart to be generous to Kate because she really is trying to do something nice with this song, but aside from being a transgender person, I am a person with ears, and on that level I am totally offended.
-If you're a musician and you're planning on releasing a trans anthem may I kindly suggest that you a) pick a decent song and b) run it past at least one trans person first, instead of, I don't know, calling up some gender bender you used to take coke with in the 80s and asking if they're offended by it, which they probably wouldn't have been BECAUSE THE WORLD HAS CHANGED SO MUCH SINCE THEN AND WE'RE ALL GETTING A BIT MORE CLUED UP WHEN IT COMES TO THIS TRANSGENDER BUSINESS, AS THIS ARTICLE BEAUTIFULLY DEMONSTRATES.
+One person I can't forgive though is Kate Pierson, formerly of The B-52's, for her train wreck of a single, "Mister Sister," which, apart from anything else, is just a really, really terrible song, sung terribly.
+No, really.
+I do hate to be personal, and I've dug deep into my heart to be generous to Kate because she really is trying to do something nice with this song, but aside from being a transgender person, I am a person with ears, and on that level I am totally offended.
+If you're a musician and you're planning on releasing a trans anthem, may I kindly suggest that you a) Pick a decent song and b) Run it past at least one trans person first, instead of, I don't know, calling up some gender bender you used to do coke with in the 80s and asking if they're offended by it, which they probably wouldn't have been BECAUSE THE WORLD HAS CHANGED SO MUCH SINCE THEN AND WE'RE ALL GETTING A BIT MORE CLUED UP WHEN IT COMES TO THIS TRANSGENDER BUSINESS, AS THIS ARTICLE BEAUTIFULLY DEMONSTRATES.

 I would definitely download Against Me!'s Transgender Dysphoria Blues, though.
 I saw them perform it live at the Electric Ballroom last month and the crowd of (mostly) heterosexual-looking folks there were having a grand old time, moshing away and whatnot.
-It felt like a brave new world, to be honest, and trust me, that feel-good factor had nothing to do with the shit coke that my mate Polly may or may not have panic bought ("I just don't want to miss this special offer!") outside a pizza joint on Camden High Street.
-(Yes, I put in an unnecessary drugs reference, what of it?
-Knock yourselves out in the comments, you fucking sanitary towel munching bastards.)
+It felt like a brave new world, to be honest, and trust me, that feel-good factor had nothing to do with the shit coke that my friend Polly may or may not have panic bought ("I just don't want to miss this special offer!") outside a pizza joint on Camden High Street.
+(Yes, I put in an unnecessary drug reference.
+What of it?
+Knock yourselves out in the comments, you fucking sanitary towel-munching bastards.)